Pull test standards and methods

 This is crucial as enough force must be applied to break down the layer of non-conductive oxides that may build up on the stripped conductor and the plating on the inside of the terminal.
 This is necessary to provide a good metal-to-metal contact.
 If this does not occur, electrical resistance can increase.

 Overcrimping a crimp termination will reduce the circular area of the conductor and thereby increase electrical resistance.

-Crimp joint testing (also known as "pull testing") ensures the integrity of the final product but, more importantly, it ensures the effectiveness of the crimping tool itself, since it can be calibrated according to test results.
+Crimp joint testing (commonly known as "pull testing") ensures the integrity of the final product but, more importantly, it ensures the effectiveness of the crimping tool itself since it can be calibrated according to test results.
 Calibration is best carried out in response to Statistical Process Control (SPC) analysis which can be gathered from data obtained by pull testers.

 Standards and methods

 There are many standards to adhere to and each manufacturer or user might have different requirements to fulfil.
 But one thing in common is that international and industry standards all prescribe procedures for testing the tensile strength of wire terminals in a repeatable manner.

 It is essential that there is no jerking or sudden application of force.
 This is the reason why standards state that there should be a 'constant rate of pull' and most define a pull rate at which tests should be performed.
 The only practical way to achieve repeatability for pull force tests is to set a speed by using a motorised pull tester such as the CrimpTest-1 or the WTST range of testers.